CS-SI/SafeScale/doc/SCANNER.md

 To launch the scan just launch the command ```scanner```.

-To be scanned, a tenant name should be followed by scannable
+To be scanned, a tenant should have the field Scannable set to true

 ```
 [[tenants]]
-    name    = "ovh_tenant-scannable"
+    name    = "ovh_tenant"
     client  = "ovh"
-.
-.
-.
+    [tenants.compute]
+        Scannable = true
+        ...
+...

 ```

 A database of all templates availables will then be stored in $HOME/.safescale/ allowing SafeScale to create hosts more precisely.<br>